Brentford F.C. Hall of Fame

 Brentford Football Club is an English professional football club based in Brentford, London.
 Between 1897 and 1920, the first team competed in the London League, Southern League and Western League.
 Since 1920, the first team has competed in the Football League, the Premier League and other nationally and internationally organised competitions.
 All players who have been inducted into the club's Hall of Fame are listed below.

 The Brentford Hall of Fame was founded in 1991 and the inaugural inductions were former players Idris Hopkins, Joe James and former player and manager Malky MacDonald.
-Former player Gary Roberts was the most recent inductee in February 2020 and the total number of members is 59.
+10 former players and staff members were the most recent inductees in November 2024 and the total number of inductees is 69.
 The Hall of Fame is administered jointly by the club and the Brentford F.C.
 Former Players’ Association.